JeanMILPIED/raizuum-api/README.md

 ## raizuum-api 🚀
-The **open source api** to extract data from CV in pdfs and to score a CV on nulerous criteria.
+The **open source api** to extract data from CV in pdfs and to score a CV on numerous recruiters criteria.
 Specifically designed for **CVs in the data world**

 ### API Documentation